 British duo Futurecop! are expert purveyors of a brand of nostalgia for anyone who came up in the 80s and early 90s, tapping into the colorful, synth-laden whimsy of things such as cartoon theme songs, John Hughes films and Saved By The Bell.
 On Fairy Tales, they ramp it up with a blast of great cuts for anyone who finds joy in looking back at old photographs from your birthday, when you got that My Little Pony or Transformers toys, or at shots from when you hung out with your friends with innocent carelessness and thought it was the best day of your life.

-Futurecop! have traditionally taken toward retro in a different fashion than Electric Youth, which uses vintage instruments for results that are, while nostalgic, also darker and more human.
-Instead, like College and the Valerie Collective, the duo for the most part have mined every pastiche of the era in a way that makes them sound like they just stepped out of a DeLorean with a bunch of gear.
+Futurecop! have traditionally taken toward retro in a fashion akin to College and his Valerie Collective — the duo for the most part have mined every pastiche of the era in a way that makes them sound like they just stepped out of a DeLorean with a bunch of gear.
 They’ve had their own modern flourishes, to be sure, but on Fairy Tales and throughout most of their career the focus has been on tapping the better angels of the most plastic elements of the 1980s.

 That Fairy Tales is even identifiable as a Futurecop! album is a rather remarkable reality, given that the synthwave/retrowave genre is often home to a homogeneous pack of musicians all reliant on the same software synths.
 Songs like “Mermaids,” “Treehouse,” and “Till Eternity (I Miss You)” tap into the spirit of the band’s trademark instrumental numbers, creating a sonic landscape that would be a great soundtrack in the “reimagining” of an 80s flick or video game.